Cramer-Rao Bounds for Target Parameter Estimation in a Bi-Static IRS-Assisted Radar Configuration: Introduction

 \section{Introduction}

-Radar has historically been a vital sensing technology capable of \textit{active} and \textit{passive} detection, target tracking, high-res imaging, and increasingly, sensing in \textit{Non-Line-of-Sight} (NLoS) environments\cite{passive,activepassive,isarimaging,NLos}.
+Radar has historically been a vital sensing technology capable of \textit{active} and \textit{passive} detection, target tracking, high-resolution imaging, and, increasingly, sensing in \textit{Non-Line-of-Sight} (NLoS) environments \cite{passive,isarimaging,activepassive,NLos}.
 Conventional mono-static radars usually perform well when targets are within their Line-of-Sight (LoS), enabling precise measurement of range, Doppler shifts, and directions.
-However, when obstacles block the LoS, the effectiveness of traditional radar diminishes significantly or results in complete detection failure, driving the innovation of new NLoS sensing architectures.
+However, when obstacles block the LoS or targets exhibit stealth behaviour, the effectiveness of traditional radar diminishes significantly or results in complete detection failure, driving the innovation of new sensing architectures.

-A common method for enabling NLoS radar sensing involves using an \textit{Intelligent Reflective Surface} (IRS).
+A common method for enabling NLoS radar sensing involves the use of an \textit{Intelligent Reflective Surface} (IRS).
 An IRS is made up of passive, adaptable reflecting elements that can steer incident electromagnetic waves, creating controllable pathways beyond the LoS when positioned appropriately.
-This \textit{IRS-assisted radar} technology can be well suited in defence, automotive sensing, and modern wireless systems to expand the field-of-view (FOV) and improve NLoS target detection capabilities~\cite{defence,automotive,comm}.
+This \textit{IRS-assisted radar} technology is well suited in defence, automotive sensing, and modern wireless systems to expand the field-of-view (FOV) and improve NLoS target detection capabilities~\cite{defence,automotive,comm}.
 Meanwhile, the presence of an IRS introduces multiple possible signal paths from the target to the radar.
-Specifically, deploying an IRS results in four key propagation paths (which vary based on geometry and blockage), that include:
+Specifically, deploying an IRS results in four possible propagation paths~\cite{crbangle}:

 Most IRS-assisted radar studies typically focus on the dominant LoS component (P1) and the IRS-enabled NLoS component (P2)~\cite{p1p2}.
 NLoS sensing via (P2) has been widely studied, including the derivation of Cramér--Rao Lower Bounds (CRLB) for selected target parameters~\cite{p2crb}.
-However, while IRS phase weights can provide beamforming gain, they cannot fundamentally mitigate the severe path loss inherent to the four-hop channel in (P2), due to compounded attenuation over the radar--IRS and IRS--target links~\cite{p2attenuation}.
+Despite the beamforming gain yielded by IRS weights in this configuration, it cannot fundamentally mitigate the severe path loss inherent to the four-hop channel, due to the compounded attenuation over the radar--IRS and IRS--target links~\cite{p2attenuation}.
+This configuration is therefore not suitable for sensing low radar cross-section (RCS) targets and stealth targets.